vmadman/win-dns-api/README.md

 * Don't forget to unblock the port (3111) in Windows Firewall
 * Forever.monitor had a windows related bug that occurs when your NodeJS path has a space in it.
 I've added simple workaround code that seems to work fine (and universally), but if you run into ENOENT errors, that bug is likely to blame.
+* If you'd like to run this as a service, you may need to adjust the paths in bin/install-service.bat